BeDigital/test/README.md

 # READme test
-##This is an UPSTREAMREPO that will be pulled to Gitlab-CI for auto deploy.
+##This is an UPSTREAM REPO that will be pulled to Gitlab-CI for auto deploy.